wesleylcai/bmcmedgenomics2020_metastasis/README.txt

 # Author: Wesley Cai
 ##---Notes---

-This repository holds the scripts used in our in-review manuscript in BMC Medical Genomics
+This repository holds the scripts used in our manuscript in BMC Medical Genomics: https://pubmed.ncbi.nlm.nih.gov/32143622/